 The Company's growth prospects are influenced by broad economic trends.
 The pace of customer capital spending programs, new product launches and similar activities have a direct impact on the need for engineering, life sciences and information technology services.
 When the U.S., Canadian or global economies decline, the Company's operating performance could be adversely impacted.
-In addition, global events such as the ongoing COVID-19 pandemic and endemic also have a substantial impact on our operations and financial results.
+In addition, global events such as international conflicts or health pandemics and endemics also have a substantial impact on our operations and financial results.
 The Company believes that its fiscal discipline, strategic focus on targeted vertical markets and diversification of service offerings provides some insulation from adverse trends.
 However, general economic declines could result in the need for future cost reductions or changes in strategy.